A Jedi's Fight - A Star Wars Fan Fiction Story

 "Over here, Han.
 I'm planning the safest trajectory for our journey to Palomintar Four."

-Han stepped inside the control room of the Falcon.
+Han stepped inside the control room of the Falcon, watching over his shoulder at Ian who was walking down the ramp.

 "Luke, don't you think, that young padawan of Leia isn't behaving a bit jittery and nervous."